shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-sync-with-dv360-publisher-guide.md

 ## Overview

-Xandr's integration with the Display Video 360
-(DV360) Seller API automatically synchronizes the deals created in Microsoft Monetize with the Google DV360 system.
+Microsoft Advertising's integration with the Display Video 360 (DV360) Seller API automatically synchronizes the deals created in Microsoft Monetize with the Google DV360 system.
 This enables a more seamless deal transaction between